Planning maternity leave with your boss

 Brush up on your rights as a pregnant employee

-For example, if your job requires you to do things that become unsafe during pregnancy, like lifting heavy objects or inhaling dangerous chemicals, under the Pregnancy Discrimination Act (PDA), your safety can be protected by accommodations like more breaks, rests, or sitting.
-And if you have a pregnancy-related condition like cervical insufficiency or anemia, for example, you may be eligible for accommodations under the Americans with Disabilities Act (ADA).
-The PDA also protects you from being fired, harassed, or refused promotion because of your pregnancy.
+If you have a pregnancy-related condition like cervical insufficiency or anemia, for example, you may also be eligible for accommodations under the Americans with Disabilities Act (ADA).
+The PWFA and Title VII also protect you from being fired, harassed, or refused promotion because of your pregnancy.

 Think about whether you want to combine options